 It is the responsibility of every student and staff member to identify potential hazards found around campus and to report them to the necessary staff member.
-Reports of hazards should go first to Grant Gaines, who will then communicate to Cary and Shane, and if needed, to Chad Hampsch and/or Keith Chancey.
+Reports of hazards should go first to Grant Gaines, who will then communicate to Chad Hampsch and/or Keith Chancey.